”Make mistakes, that’s how you learn!”

 “To hear that a guest has had a fantastic experience or says that the food they’ve just had was the best thing they’d ever eaten gives me so much joy and a big smile on my face”

 He likes working at AVEQIA because it’s not like working in a restaurant.
 Here you are able to inspire, learn and socialise.
-It’s extra fun that so many of our guests are interested in food and cooking, you get to answer lots of questions and discuss things every day.
+It’s an added bonus that so many of our guests are interested in food and cooking, you have the opportunity to answer lots of questions and discuss interesting things every day.

 His best kitchen memory comes from New Years Eve at Aquavit in 2015.